alexaubry/Hash/README.md

 All objects that conform to the `BytesConvertible` protocol defined in [BytesKit](https://github.com/alexaubry/BytesKit) can be hashed with the `hash(using:)` convenience method, with the algorithm to use.

-This means you can create hashes from `String` and `Data` object, as well as from your custom types.
+This means you can create hashes from `String` and `Data` objects, and from your custom types as well.

 #### Examples :